fdagpigj/Slipstream-Mod-Manager/skel_common/readme_modders.txt

       and the given value.
 All of these find arguments are optional.
 To omit the value, leave it blank, or make <selector /> self-closing.
       If no value or attributes are given, <selector> is unnecessary.
+      1.7 adds support for Regular Expression searches, simply begin the value of the element or attribute with  "regex:" (no quotes), for example <mod:selector a="regex:.*"/> will match any element with the a attribute, regardless of its value.

     <mod:findWithChildLike type="abc" child-type="def">
       <mod:selector a="1" b="2" ...>abc</mod:selector>